How To Demand A Medical Breakthrough: Lessons From The AIDS Fight

 "I just thought because I was so angry that there should have been more angry people," he recalls.

-The gay and lesbian community had created a powerful network of self-help groups in response to the crisis.
+The gay and lesbian community had created a dynamic network of self-help groups in response to the crisis.
 But their focus was on providing comfort to the sick: buddies to take you to hospital, lawyers to help you write your will.

 Petrelis remembers exploding at one of them: "I don't want to write my will!
 I want a cure!"